oaksprout/rune-on-aave/README.md

 ### Provide a brief history of the project and how it overcame stressed conditions

+THORChain was founded in 2018 by an anonymous group of developers.
+Note that anonymity is important design choice in securing the network.

+THORChain's [single chain chaosnet](https://chaosnet.bepswap.com), using mainnet assets, was released in late August, 2020.
+There were minor issues with this release, but the team responded quickly and decisively.
+What's more, this release was a part of a "guarded launch" which intentionally aims to progressively increase capital at stake to battle test in a real-world environment.

+The team recently released [multichain testnet](https://testnet.asgard.exchange), again using the same pragmatic "guarded launch" approach.

 ### How is the asset currently used?

 ERC-20 RUNE is predominantly used as a source of liquidity on Sushiswap.
 There, RUNE is